Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Results

+This theorem establishes both the existence and an explicit construction of a minimum degree-$m$ covering.
+In Section~\ref{sec:application}, we focus on a specific choice of $m$, defined as follows: \begin{definition} The minimum degree-$1$ covering obtained as the irredundant subcovering of a degree-$1$ covering $\{\pp_i=Z(I_1(\mathbb{I}_i))=\vspan{\mathbb{I}_{i}}\}_{i\in I}$ is called the minimum finite linear covering (MFLC) of $\mathbb{E}$, where $\{\mathbb{I}_i\}_{i\in I}$ is the irredundant irreducible components of $\overline{\mathbb{E}}$. \end{definition} By Theorem~\ref{thm:minext}, the irredundant subcovering is uniquely given as the irredundant irreducible components of $\cup_{i\in I}\pp_i$.
+Therefore, by a slight abuse of terminology, we also refer to the algebraic set $\cup_{i\in I}\pp_i$ as the MFLC.

-In general, decomposing a nonempty closed subset $\mathbb{E}$ into irreducible components is difficult since it is essentially equivalent to performing the primary decomposition of an ideal in a polynomial ring $\cc[x_1,\cdots,x_d]$, which is regarded as a difficult problem.
-However, we can derive the following proposition useful for determining whether a finite linear extension is minimum.
+In general, decomposing an algebraic set $\mathbb{A}$ into irreducible components is difficult since it is essentially equivalent to performing the prime decomposition of an ideal in a polynomial ring $\cc[x_0,\cdots,x_{d-1}]$, which is regarded as a difficult problem.
+However, we can derive the following proposition useful for determining whether an FLC is minimum.